-The CARES Act, which is the Coronavirus relief legislation that passed in March, provided for a temporary period of relief for federal student loan borrowers.
-Student loan payments were temporarily halted, and interest rates on all federally owned student loans were set at 0% until September 30, 2021.
-In Ocrober 2021, federal student loan payments are scheduled to start up again and your loans will begin incurring interest.
-Here is a helpful guide on how to prepare for payments coming due in October.
+The CARES Act, the Coronavirus relief legislation that passed in March, provided a temporary period of relief for federal student loan borrowers.
+Student loan payments were temporarily halted, and interest rates on all federally owned student loans were set at 0% until August 31, 2022.
+In September 2022, federal student loan payments are scheduled to start up again and your loans will begin incurring interest.
+Here is a helpful guide on how to prepare for payments coming due in September.

 Be on the lookout for notifications from your student loan servicer.

 Be on the lookout for a notification from your student loan servicer advising you on your payment plan.
 Borrowers that were already enrolled in student loan repayment programs prior to the passage of the CARES Act will resume payments in that plan.
 However, the federal government provides flexibility for borrowers if they wish to change their plan or recalculate their income for an income driven repayment plan.

 Also, if you have changed your address, email, or phone number during the COVID-19 period, log in to studentaid.gov to update your preferences and account so that you can be sure that notifications reach you during this critical period.

 Recalculating your income could be a great plan for borrowers that have suffered from reduced income during COVID-19.